magomimmo/modern-cljs/doc/tutorial-17.md

 says to select any element with a `for` attribute valued to `"price"` *contained* in a `label` element (i.e. hierarchical rule).
-In our scenario there were no other elements contained inside any `label` element, so the selector did not selected any node and the trasformer does not do anything.
+In our scenario there were no other elements contained inside any `label` element, so the selector did not select any node and the trasformer does not do anything.

 On the other hand, the syntax of the `[[:label (attr= :for "price")]]`